-Although we love any form of travel, we’re always on the lookout for a great boomer road trip adventure.
-Last month, guest contributor Diane White took us on a Harley Adventure to the Four Corners.
-Today, she’s back to take us on a road trip down south to Georgia’s gorgeous Golden Isles.
+Updated 06.01.2019: Although we love any form of travel, we’re always on the lookout for a great boomer road trip adventure.
+And we know that some of you are motorcycle enthusiasts.
+Today, guest contributor, Diane White, takes us on a Harley road trip to Georgia’s Golden Isles.

 I’m well aware that Jim would rather ride through a cyclone than remain cooped up for long.
 As the claustrophobe in this family, Jim’s travel feet are always itchy.